EmmaJson/AuctionApp/README.md

 ﻿# AuctionApp
 An application that allows users to participate in ongoning auctions.
 Users can register, log in, browse active auctions, and place bids on listed items.
-The app provides a dynamic and responsive user experience, supported by a solid C# backend.
+The app provides a dynamic and responsive user experience.

 ### Features
 User Authentication: Sign-up, login, and account management.